1711821-sketch/PTW/replit.md

     - Reduced label width from 50px to 38px (OA:, Drift:, Ent:)
     - Added layout robustness with border-spacing: 0 and text-overflow protection
     - Labels use white-space: nowrap with ellipsis overflow handling
+  - **Terminology Change** (October 7, 2025):
+    - Complete system-wide rebrand from "Arbejdstilladelse" to "PTW" (Permit To Work)
+    - Updated all user-facing text, navigation menus, page titles, and UI labels
+    - Modified manifest.json app name to "PTW System"
+    - Changed login header from "Arbejdsflow for Interterminals" to "PTW System - Interterminals"
+    - Updated all error messages and form labels to use PTW terminology
+    - Database structure and backend logic remain unchanged (still uses work_orders table)

 ### Time Tracking Features
 - **Direct Registration**: Contractors register daily hours directly on work permits